Skip to content

 SpeciesB. virescens

 The American teal, or green-winged teal, is a species of duck found in North America.
-It is a common and widespread bird, with its breeding grounds stretching from the northern parts of North America all the way down to the Aleutian Islands, with the exception of the latter.
+It is a widespread bird, with its breeding grounds stretching from the northern parts of North America down to the Aleutian Islands, except the latter.

-The American teal was initially believed to be part of the same species as the Eurasian teal but has since been classified as its own species.
+The American teal was initially believed to be part of the same species as the Eurasian teal but has since been classified as it.

-This is due to the fact that the American teal has significant morphological differences from the Eurasian teal, such as its slate-gray body and its green-streaked wings.
-Furthermore, the American teal has an overall smaller size than the Eurasian teal.
+This is due to the fact that the American teal has significant morphological differences from the Eurasian teal, such as its slate-gray body, and because the American teal has a smaller overall size than the Eurasian teal.

-These differences were enough to convince scientists to recognize the American teal as its own species.
+These differences convinced dentists to recognize the American teal as its species.

 KingdomAnimalia